Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Reflexology (acupuncture).

-When carrying out procedures, do not forget - you cannot endure pain!
-If you experience the slightest discomfort or pain, tell your physiotherapist right away.
-He will interrupt the procedure and choose another physiotherapy method.
+When carrying out procedures, do not forget - you cannot tolerate pain!
+If you experience the slightest discomfort or pain, immediately inform your physiotherapist.
+He will abort the procedure and choose another physical therapy method.

-Physiotherapy exercises for arthrosis are carried out in a medical institution, under the control of the correctness of the performance by the doctor, for the correct load on the sacrococcygeal joint.
+Physiotherapy exercises for arthrosis are carried out in a medical institution, under the supervision of the correct execution by a doctor, for the correct load on the sacrococcygeal joint.

 Surgical treatment

-In the absence of results of conservative therapy, the doctor prescribes an operation.
-With the help of thermal action, the surgeon "turns off" the nerve endings in the sacroiliac region.
-This relieves pain, but does not heal the joint itself.
+If there are no results from conservative therapy, the doctor prescribes surgery.
+Using thermal effects, the surgeon “turns off” the nerve endings in the sacroiliac region.
+This relieves pain, but does not treat the joint itself.

-If the deformation of the articular surfaces is strong, irreversible, then the surgeon performs an operation to replace the joint - endoprosthetics.
+If the deformation of the articular surfaces is severe and irreversible, then the surgeon performs an operation to replace the joint - endoprosthetics.
 The old, deformed joint is replaced with an artificial one.

-At home, you can use compresses, ointments, homemade rubbing.
+At home, you can use compresses, ointments, and homemade rubs.

 For pain in the lumbar region, a cabbage compress with honey helps.
-Grease a fresh cabbage leaf with honey and attach to the joint area, insulate.
-Leave such a compress overnight, wash off the honey in the morning with warm water.
+Lubricate a fresh cabbage leaf with honey and apply it to the joint area, insulate it.
+Leave this compress overnight and rinse off the honey with warm water in the morning.

-Horseradish compress perfectly warms and relaxes the muscles around the joint, increases blood circulation and metabolism in the coccygeal region.
-Chop horseradish, heat in a water bath and wrap in cotton cloth.
-Apply this compress to the ilium at night.
+A horseradish compress perfectly warms and relaxes the muscles around the joint, increases blood circulation and metabolism in the coccygeal area.
+Grind the horseradish, heat in a water bath and wrap in cotton cloth.
+Apply this compress to the ilia at night.

 Herbal ointment relieves pain and reduces inflammation.
-For its preparation, it is necessary to mix equal amounts of chamomile, calendula and burdock root with a petroleum jelly base and let it brew during the day.
-Massage the sacral and iliac region with light movements.
+To prepare it, you need to mix equal amounts of chamomile, calendula and burdock root with a Vaseline base and let it brew for a day.
+Massage the sacral and iliac area with light movements.

-Honey with mummy is good for relieving pain in arthrosis.
-Mix 3 g of mummy with honey and apply to the area of the sacroiliac joint.
+Honey with mumiyo helps relieve pain from arthrosis.
+Mix 3 g of mumiyo with honey and apply to the sacroiliac joint area.

-Mumiyo is a gift from nature with a powerful anti-inflammatory, anti-toxic and restorative effect.
+Mumiyo is a gift from nature, which has a powerful anti-inflammatory, antitoxic and restorative effect.

-Rubbing potato sprouts helps relieve puffiness.
+Rubbing potato sprouts helps relieve swelling.
 Pour the potato sprouts with alcohol and leave for 4-5 hours in a dark place.
-Rub sore joints before going to bed, then warm them.
+Rub sore joints before bed and then insulate them.

 sacroiliac joints – enough